 The Parks and Recreation Master Plan was completed in 2010 with an update being completed in 2016.
 Updates are important for the plan as the Town recognizes that many factors influence needs for parks and recreation facilities, most notably growth, evolving demographic characteristics, and changing preferences.
-These influences are changing regularly and therefore, maintaining a current plan (reviewed every five years) is important to ensure decisions are being made with the latest information.
+These influences are changing regularly and therefore, maintaining a current plan (reviewed every five years) or generating supplemental information in amenity specific documents are important to ensure decisions are being made with the latest information.